spotsenseio/spotsenseSDK-android/README.md

 Have a question or got stuck?
 Let us know in the SpotSense Slack Community or shoot us an email (help@spotsense.io).
 We are happy to help!

+## NOTE
+if you facing Manifest merger failed issue then add tools:replace="android:name"  in your manifest application tag.